 We are also happy to consider commercial promotional activities at Birdworld.
 If you would like prices or more information please send details to email@example.com

 Please click here to see any job vacancies at Birdworld.

 Or you may wish to consider undertaking work experience with us.
 We offer work experience placements to students aged 16Yrs & above.
 For those studying at higher education, reading veterinary science, veterinary nursing, zoology, animal management etc, or those planning to do so we can offer placements in one of the four following areas: –

-Jenny Wren Farm – Housing small mammals, domestic fowl, sheep, pigs, ponies etc. Duties here would involve general care of the stock, routine maintenance and potentially some interaction with visitors.
+Jenny Wren Farm – Housing small mammals, domestic fowl, sheep, pigs, goats etc. Duties here would involve general care of the stock, routine maintenance and potentially some interaction with visitors.

 Bird Park – with over 160 species of birds ranging from sunbirds to ostrich, this area offers a varied opportunity for those interested in birds.
 Duties will include food preparation and delivery, cleaning of enclosures / work areas and seasonal tasks as undertaken by our aviculture team

-Aquarium – Our small aquarium has both freshwater and seawater exhibits and also houses our crocodilians.
+Aquarium – Our small aquarium has both freshwater and seawater exhibits and also houses our dwarf crocodiles.
 Duties include general feeding and cleaning and maintenance duties as carried out seasonally by our aquarium staff.